barmettlerl/LakesideMutual/README.md

 ## Docker

 All projects come with Dockerfiles that can be used to run the services as Docker containers.
 The [docker-compose.yml](./docker-compose.yml) builds and starts all applications in a single command in the **development** environment (hot module reloading), just like the `run_all_applications` scripts mentioned above.
 See the [docker-compose.yml](./docker-compose.yml) for more information.
-For production you can use [docker-compose.prod.yml](./docker-compose.prod.yml).
+For a production environment, [docker-compose.prod.yml](./docker-compose.prod.yml) can be used.

 ### Running production docker compose
 Note that the **production** Dockerfiles make use of [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) features.
 To be able to build the Docker images, you have to set the `DOCKER_BUILDKIT` environment variable accordingly.